 By contrast, the new V6 version makes 273 hp, yet earns EPA estimates of 20 mpg city/28 mpg highway and 23 mpg combined (front-wheel-drive version), compared to the 19/24/21 ratings of last year's RDX with the smaller engine.
 The roomier, more powerful and better-performing RDX accomplishes this impressive feat via various fuel-saving measures such as cylinder deactivation while cruising and a new six-speed automatic that replaces the old five-gear unit.

 The all-wheel-drive version of the new RDX uses the system from Honda's CR-V, retuned by Acura for better performance.
 Acura says the new AWD system is lighter and costs less than the outgoing SH-AWD system offered in the previous RDX.
 It's probably a smart move on Acura's part, although the enhanced handling capabilities provided by SH-AWD that helped the RDX stand out in this segment might be missed by more serious driving enthusiasts.

 We pride ourselves on providing excellent customer service.
 Stop by our dealership or give us a call for more information.

-Price plus $2,000 reconditioning fees on all qualifying vehicles.
+All vehicles are subject to a reconditioning fee of up to $2,000 for all qualifying vehicles.
 Sales tax, in your County, title, and tags not included in vehicle prices shown and must be paid by the purchaser.
 While great effort is made to ensure the accuracy of the information on this site, errors do occur.
 Please confirm availability of vehicle.
 So please verify information with a custom service representative.
 This is easily done calling us or visiting us at the dealership.

 Please visit safercar.org to verify if this car has any open recalls.